wiseman-timelord/ReportNewAsset-Ps/README.md

 ### STATUS: ALPHA
 Working on it, its going to be a quick one, done in half a day.
+- fix monitor since refractoring of code
+- break from monitoring loop to return to main menu

 ### FEATURES
 - **Customizable Cache Locations**: Set custom paths for different Second Life cache data types.